-• Pay for Performance: 71% of CEO target compensation and 60% of non-CEO executive target compensation (on average) is variable / "at risk," aligned to our peer group average.

-- Equity Focus: A meaningful portion of our executives' compensation package consists of equity awards, aligning the interests of our executives and stockholders.
-75% of the 2021 equity award value was granted in stock options, which focus executives on creation of long-term stockholder value. - Long-Term Equity Vesting: Stock options and restricted stock units awarded to our executives include long-term vesting (3 or more years), to encourage retention and executive focus on long-term performance. - Comprehensive Annual Review: Our Compensation Committee undertakes an annual review of our compensation strategy and competitive positioning to market, taking into account peer group compensation and compensation-related risks before approving CEO and senior management compensation. - Independent Compensation Committee and Independent Compensation Consultant: Our Compensation Committee consists entirely of independent directors and obtains advice from an external, independent compensation consultant.
+- Pay for Performance: 70% of CEO target compensation and 60% of non-CEO executive target compensation (on average) is variable / "at risk," aligned to our peer group average. - Compensation Governance: In 2022, we implemented stock ownership guidelines for our officers and directors to further align the interests of our leadership and stockholders, along with an incentive compensation recoupment policy. - Long-Term Equity Vesting: Stock options and restricted stock units awarded to our executives include long-term vesting (3 or more years), to encourage retention and executive focus on long-term performance. - Comprehensive Annual Review: Our Compensation Committee undertakes an annual review of our compensation strategy and competitive positioning to market, taking into account peer group compensation and compensation-related risks before approving CEO and senior management compensation. - Independent Compensation Committee and Independent Compensation Consultant: Our Compensation Committee consists entirely of independent directors and obtains advice from an external, independent compensation consultant.

-- SALARY 31%
+- SALARY 29%

-- STOCK AWARDS 12%
+- STOCK AWARDS 15%

-- OPTION AWARDS 37%
+- OPTION AWARDS 22%

-- NON-EQUITY PLAN COMPENSATION 19%
+- NON-EQUITY PLAN COMPENSATION 33%

 - ALL OTHER COMPENSATION 1%

-- SALARY 20%

-- STOCK AWARDS 51%
+- STOCK AWARDS 44%

-- OPTION AWARDS 17%
+- OPTION AWARDS 0%

-- NON-EQUITY PLAN COMPENSATION 11%

-ALL OTHER COMPENSATION 1%
+- ALL OTHER COMPENSATION 1%